 - Cover with plastic wrap and let stand in fridge overnight.

-- Melt butter and pour over casserole.
+- Remove plastic wrap.
+Melt butter and pour over casserole.

-- Crush corn flakes (I put them in a ziplock bag and roll a rolling pin over them a couple of times) and sprinkle on top of casserole.
+- Crush corn flakes (I put them in a Ziplock bag and roll a rolling pin over them a couple of times) and sprinkle on top of casserole.

 - Bake (uncovered) for 1 hour.
 Let stand for 10 minutes before serving.